 Seventh ESCLH Conference 2023

-Seventh ESCLH Biennial Conference, 21 – 23 June 2023, Augsburg University, Germany
+Seventh ESCLH Biennial Conference, 21 – 23 June 2023, University of Augsburg, Germany

 Conference Programme

 The Organizing Committee is pleased to publish the provisional conference programme.
-Everyone who has applied to present a paper at the conference should have received an email in December 2022, accepted or declining the paper.
+Everyone who has applied to present a paper at the conference should have received an email in December 2022, accepting or declining the paper.
 If you have not, then please contact the conference organizers.
 Please click the link below to download the programme.
 The conference will be preceded by a PhD workshop (see below).
-The programme includes 36 panels with 112 presentation delivered by 120 scholars from around the world as well as two keynote speeches, the one delivered by Prof. Dr. Rebecca Scott of Michigan Law School and the other delivered by Prof. Dr. Kentaro Matsubara of Tokyo University.
 The programme will be updated on a regular basis.
+The conference will be held in the faculty building of the Faculty of Law of the University of Augsburg.

 Register for the Conference